 The Lifetime Learning tax credit is a little easier to qualify for.
 However, the maximum tax reduction you can receive is $2,000 for all educational expenses you are required to pay directly to the school such as tuition and required books, and equipment.
 To qualify, all you need is to show that you attended at least one course during the year.

-Regardless of whether it's your first year in school or your tenth.
-If you are not eligible for either of the tax credits, you may qualify for a tuition deduction up to $4,000.
-This tax deduction is available whether you itemized your tax deductions or not.
+Regardless of whether it's your first year in school or your tenth, if you are not eligible for either of the tax credits, you may qualify for the tuition and fees deduction up to $4,000.
+This tax deduction is available only through 2016 whether you itemized your tax deductions or not.
 For more information about tax breaks for students, visit TurboTax.com.